 Hearing aids are crucial for many people, but lots of other equipment can work with, or alongside, them to help you with different parts of your life – from feeling safe at home to listening to music and watching TV.
 The range of different equipment on offer can seem quite daunting at first.
-It’s worth asking for some suggestions from your audiologist.
+It’s worth asking for some suggestions from the Hearing Link Helpdesk or your audiologist.

 Here are some things that people find useful: